Home » Schools & Education » Local Schools » Tertiary Education

 Both Chemistry and Physics are recommended subjects.
 Specialist Mathematics (Units 3 & 4, C) is also a recommended subject.
 Students studying Specialist Mathematics and both Physics and Chemistry will have increased flexibility in their studies.

 The course is offered internally at 4 years full time or a part-time equivalent and commences in February.
-The annual fee for 2024 is yet to be released, but commonwealth supported places are available for eligible students.
-2023 fees were $7,070.
+The annual fee for 2025 is yet to be released, but Commonwealth supported places are available for eligible students.
+The indicative annual 2024 fee is $7,764, but fees will vary according to your selected courses and study load.

 Students must complete 450 hours of Engineering Professional Practice to satisfy the requirements of Engineers Australia.
 If UQ sounds like the uni for you, check out their website for more details.